battlecode/battlecode-server-2017/specs.md

 ### Ending turn

-Calling `yield()` and `selfdestruct()` instantly end the turn of a robot, potentially saving bytecodes.
+Calling `yield()` and `selfDestruct()` instantly end the turn of a robot, potentially saving bytecodes.
 Otherwise a turn ends naturally when the bytecode limit is hit.
 Every turn a robot gets 10000 bytecodes to run code.

 ### Cows
 Cows are a scalar field.
 Each location on the map has a certain natural cow growth.
 During each turn, each location gains a number of cows equal to the natural cow growth, and then 0.5% of the cows on that location die a natural death.

 Cows can be influenced by noise and attacks.
 After each turn, cows will run away from the averaged location of all the noises they heard that turn.
-Short-range noises (running, Noise Tower light attacks) scare cows in range^2 9, and long-range noises (shooting, Noise Tower normal attacks) scare cows in range^2 36.
+Short-range noises (running, Noise Tower light attacks) scare cows in range^2 9, and long-range noises (shooting, Noise Tower normal attacks, and self destructs) scare cows in range^2 36.
 If the direction away from this averaged location points between two locations, the cows will split evenly between those locations.

 Cows in a PASTR containment field cannot leave the field, and cows on the same square as a robot will not leave that square due to noise until the robot moves.
-In addition, attacking a square (except for Noise Tower attacks) destroys all cows on that square.
+In addition, attacking a square (except for Noise Tower attacks) destroys all cows on that square and self destructs will destroy all cows within range.
 All weapons used are certified humane.

 ### Milk
 Milk comes from cows.
 They are automatically milked by either being within the containment field of a PASTR, or by being on the same square as a robot (which milks them in its spare time).
 Robots only give 5% of the milk that a PASTR would generate.
 Destroying an enemy PASTR gives 1/10 of `GameConstants.WIN_QTY` milk.